-- 2.1 The aim of Scottish Planning Policy (SPP) is to ensure that development and changes in land use occur in suitable locations and in themselves are sustainable.
+2.1 The aim of Scottish Planning Policy (SPP) is to ensure that development and changes in land use occur in suitable locations and in themselves are sustainable.
 Planning policies and decisions should not therefore prevent or inhibit development and use of land in cities and towns unless there are sound reasons for doing so.
 The planning system guides the future development and use of towns and cities in the long-term public interest.
-The goal is for a prosperous and socially just Scotland with a strong economy, homes, jobs and a good living environment for everyone. - 2.2 As one of the UK's leading privately owned house builders Stewart Milne Homes therefore engage in strategic land promotion and representation throughout Scotland and specifically engage with the Scottish Government on national planning policy with a view to creating appropriate strategic and local context for allocation of land under their control for development purposes.
+The goal is for a prosperous and socially just Scotland with a strong economy, homes, jobs and a good living environment for everyone.
+Indeed, the Scottish Government's economic strategy indicates that sustainable growth is the key to unlocking Scotland's potential and outlines the benefits of planning for the future, including facilitating a supportive business environment, creating a high quality and long-term residential environment and passing on a sustainable legacy through effective future planning for all.

+2.2 As one of the UK's leading privately owned house builders Stewart Milne Homes therefore engage in strategic land promotion and representation throughout Scotland and specifically engage with the Scottish Government on national planning policy with a view to creating appropriate strategic and local context for allocation of land under their control for development purposes.
+Such an opportunity exists at south Westhill.